What is a Fishbone Diagram?

 - Under these main causes are listed the causes and sub-causes.
 These can be identified by organizing a brainstorming session or minutely following the whole process and identifying all the possible reasons that can lead to quality damage.

-For the identification of factors, we may consider breaking all the reasons under the following main-causes:
+For the identification of factors causing a problem, the reasons are classified into the following categories:

 - Machine